-Handling gases carries many dangers - but with the right knowledge, risks can be effectively minimized.
-People who work with gases in everyday operations should therefore be made aware of the different sources of danger.
+Handling gases carries many dangers - but with the proper knowledge, risks can be effectively minimized.
+Therefore, people who work with gases in everyday operations should be made aware of the different sources of danger.

-Gases are extremely versatile substances with different properties.
-While flammable gases pose the risk of explosion, oxidizing gases are not themselves flammable but promote the combustion of other substances.
-In addition, there are harmful, hazardous, toxic, and corrosive gases, which pose health risks for employees.
+Gases are highly versatile substances with different properties.
+While flammable gases pose the risk of explosion, oxidizing gases are not themselves combustible but promote the combustion of other substances.
+In addition, harmful, hazardous, toxic, and corrosive gases pose health risks for employees.
 In addition, gases (all but oxygen themselves) reduce the oxygen content in confined spaces and can endanger persons present by lack of oxygen.

-It is important to always assess the hazards of gases on an individual basis.
-In the following, we will give you an explanation of the approach to a risk assessment of gases.
+It is crucial to constantly to assess the hazards of gases individually.
+In the following, we will explain the approach to a risk assessment of gases.

 Gas bottles are commonly used in daily operations in many industries.
-Handling and storing these cylinders may seem like a mundane task, but if done carelessly, without safety in mind, gas cylinders can leak or explode, causing serious property damage and/or injury.
+Handling and storing these cylinders may seem like a mundane task.
+Still, if done carelessly, without safety in mind, gas cylinders can leak or explode, causing severe property damage and injury.

 Several regulations apply to the safe storage and handling of pressurized gas cylinders.
-These include requirements for the quality of pressurized gas containers and their testing, rules for risk assessment and protective measures for gases, and their storage, and transport.
+These include requirements for the quality of pressurized gas containers and their testing, rules for risk assessment and protective measures for gases, and storage and transport.

-All of these regulations form the framework for the safe handling of gases in the commercial environment.
+These regulations form the framework for safely handling gases in the commercial environment.

-In our guide, we answer some of the most important questions to ensure safe working with gas cylinders and offer best practice tips for carrying out your risk assessment and for safely storing and transporting your gas cylinders.
+Our guide answers some of the most critical questions to ensure safe working with gas cylinders.
+We offer best practice tips for carrying out risk assessments and safely storing and transporting gas cylinders.

 The following table (in alphabetical order) provides an overview of the most important regulations that affect the area of "activities involving gases" and contain corresponding specifications and protective measures: